missionpinball/mpf-docs/config/instructions/tags.rst

      mygame_popbumper_right:
        number: 57
        tags: mygame_popbumper

 Now we want to score 100 points every time a pop bumper is hit.
 We have two ways of accomplishing this same goal.
 One with pure events and one with tags.

 Example with events:

 .. code-block:: mpf-config

-  scoring:
+  ##! mode: my_mode
+  variable_player:
     mygame_popbumper_left_active:
       score: 100
     mygame_popbumper_top_active: